Jackson Eskay

 Jackson Eskay is an American soccer player.

 Career

 Youth and amateur

-Eskay began playing organized travel soccer in 2002 when he joined local club, FC Frederick.
+Eskay began playing organized travel soccer in 2002 when he joined the local club, FC Frederick.
 He was part of their development teams through 2013.
 Eskay played high school soccer from 2009 through 2012 at Urbana High School, where he was a four-year starter.
 Eskay finished his high school career ranked second in assists and fourth in points (two points for goals and one point for assists combined).
-While at Urbana, Eskay helped lead the Hawks to Maryland 4A State Finals in 2010 and 2011.
+While at Urbana, Eskay helped lead the Hawks to the Maryland 4A State Finals in 2010 and 2011.
 While in high school, Eskay was named to the Maryland ODP team and was named to the Maryland First-Team All-State selection in 2011 and 2012.